-Generally, we or an applicable withholding agent must report annually to the IRS the amount of dividends paid to anon-U.S. holder's name and address, and the amount of tax withheld, if any.
+Generally, we or an applicable withholding agent must report annually to the IRS the amount of dividends paid to anon-U.S. holder, such non-U.S. holder's name and address, and the amount of tax withheld, if any.
 A similar report is sent to such non-U.S. holder.
 Pursuant to any applicable income tax treaty or other agreement, the IRS may make such report available to the tax authority in such non-U.S. holder's country of residence.